bxdoan/bxdoan/README.md

 <div align="center">

-> Everything has beauty, but not everyone can see.
+> The only person you are destined to become is the person you decide to be.

-> — Confucius —
+> — Ralph Waldo Emerson —

 </div>